Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied econometrics, gender and labor economics.
+bio: I am a Ph.D. candidate at the Georgetown University, graduating in June 2021.
+My fields of specialization are applied microeconomics and quantitative methods.

 interests:
 - Labor Economics
-- Applied Econometrics
+- Quantitative Methods
-- Gender Studies
+- Applied Microeconomics

 education:
   courses: